-This statement is ZSL's second slavery and human trafficking statement and applies to the financial year ended 31st March 2018.
+This document sets out ZSL's slavery and human trafficking statement and applies to the financial year ended April 2019.
 It covers the activities of ZSL (Zoological Society of London) and its wholly owned subsidiary; Zoo Enterprises Limited (ZEL).

 Statement from ZSL Director General, Dominic Jermey